Maybe Accepting Guests

 Countries I’ve Visited

-Argentina, Australia, Austria, Belgium, Belize, Bosnia and Herzegovina, Botswana, Brazil, Bulgaria, Canada, Costa Rica, Croatia, Czech Republic, Denmark, France, Germany, Guatemala, Hungary, Iceland, Ireland, Italy, Japan, Lesotho, Luxembourg, Mexico, Montenegro, Morocco, Namibia, Netherlands, Norway, Panama, Paraguay, Peru, Poland, Portugal, Romania, Russian Federation, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, Ukraine, United Kingdom, United States, Uruguay, Zambia, Zimbabwe
+Argentina, Australia, Austria, Belgium, Belize, Bosnia and Herzegovina, Botswana, Brazil, Bulgaria, Canada, Costa Rica, Croatia, Czech Republic, Denmark, France, Germany, Greece, Guatemala, Hungary, Iceland, Ireland, Italy, Japan, Lesotho, Luxembourg, Mexico, Montenegro, Morocco, Namibia, Netherlands, Norway, Panama, Paraguay, Peru, Poland, Portugal, Romania, Russian Federation, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, Ukraine, United Kingdom, United States, Uruguay, Zambia, Zimbabwe

 Countries I’ve Lived In